 Be Confident.
 You Can Do It.

 Also, your feelings and fears are totally human.
-Even self-confidant people have self-doubts.
-We all need some motivations at times and especially whenever we enter into an unfamiliar, new territory.
+Even self-confident people have self-doubts.
+We all need some motivations at times and especially whenever we enter into unfamiliar, new territory.

 Now we are going to cover all the necessary steps and expense associated with each individual step in the book production process.